subhanu-dev/subhanu-dev/README.md

 ![banner](LinkedInnew.png)

 ### Hello, World! 🌍
-I'm Subhanu.
-A Data Enthusiast specialized in data science with a passion to build end to end solutions by combining data, engineering and design. <br>
+I'm Subhanu.A full stack data scientist with a passion to build end to end solutions by combining data, engineering and design. <br>
 You'd find me mostly tinkering with data, plots and and models.
 Often at milking datasets dry for insights.
 I also dabbble in software development and design whenever I hit a stroke of inspiration ( or when I feel like avoiding work with messy data for a while 😏 )

 ---